 Will virtual network ACLs and IP Firewall reject requests or connections?

 When IP firewall or virtual network access rules are added, only requests from allowed sources get valid responses.
-Other requests are rejected with a 404 (Not found).
+Other requests are rejected with a 403 (Forbidden).
 It is important to distinguish Azure Cosmos account's firewall from a connection level firewall.
 The source can still connect to the service and the connections themselves aren’t rejected.